-(c) CONTRACTOR’s Seventy Five Percent (75%) share of the program shall be funded through the rates as provided in Section 18.3, below.
-AGENCY may, for just cause (which could include, but not be limited to, financial, operational, or efficiency issues), cease providing for funding of the Program through the rates after giving at least 12 months notice to CONTRACTOR provided that CONTRACTOR shall be allowed to continue recovering AGENCY Approved CDP Depreciation for the shorter of one year after CDP operations cease or the date on which the assets of the CDP are fully depreciated.
-In the event that the AGENCY elects to cease funding the CDP prior to CONTRACTOR’s realization of the full amount of AGENCY Approved CDP Depreciation, and CONTRACTOR elects to sell assets for which AGENCY Approved CDP Depreciation has been allowed, and the sale price for such assets is less than the remaining unrecovered AGENCY Approved CDP Depreciation for such assets, then CONTRACTOR shall be fully compensated in the rates for such loss to the extent of the unrecovered AGENCY Approved CDP Depreciation.
-In the event that the sale price for such asset is greater than the remaining unrecovered AGENCY Approved CDP Depreciation, such additional revenue shall be included in Total Revenue in establishing rates hereunder.
+(c) Subject to the specific provisions of Section 18.5 below regarding funding of Phase Two of the CDP, CONTRACTOR’s Seventy Five Percent (75%) share of the program shall be funded through the Rates as provided in Section 18.3 below.
+AGENCY may, for just cause (which could include, but not be limited to, financial, operational, or efficiency issues), cease providing for funding of the Program through the Rates after giving at least 12 months’ notice to CONTRACTOR provided that CONTRACTOR shall be allowed to continue recovering AGENCY Approved CDP Depreciation for the shorter of one year after CDP operations cease or the date on which the assets of the CDP are fully depreciated.
+In the event that the AGENCY elects to cease funding the CDP prior to CONTRACTOR’s realization of the full amount of AGENCY Approved CDP Depreciation, and CONTRACTOR elects to sell assets for which AGENCY Approved CDP Depreciation has been allowed, and the sale price for such assets is less than the remaining unrecovered AGENCY Approved CDP Depreciation for such assets, then CONTRACTOR shall be fully compensated in the Rates for such loss to the extent of the unrecovered AGENCY Approved CDP Depreciation.
+In the event that the sale price for such asset is greater than the remaining unrecovered AGENCY Approved CDP Depreciation, such additional revenue shall be included in Total Revenue in establishing Rates hereunder.

-Special Rate Setting Provisions
+18.3 Special Rate Setting Provisions

-(a) Costs to be Included in Rate Model.
-The parties agree that CONTRACTOR’ share of the capital and operating costs of the CDP, including a reasonable rental for occupancy pursuant to a written lease agreement approved by the AGENCY, shall be included in the rate setting model that is set forth at Exhibit B to the Fourth Amendment to AGENCY Agreement #95-90 (the “Rate Model”) subject to and in accordance with the terms of this Section.
+(a) Costs to be Included in Rate Methodology.
+The Parties agree that CONTRACTOR’s share of the capital and operating costs of the CDP, including a reasonable rental for occupancy pursuant to a written lease agreement with CFL as lessor, subject to approval of such lease by the AGENCY, shall be included in the rate setting model that is set forth in Exhibit B to the AGREEMENT (the “Rate Model”) subject to and in accordance with the terms of this Section.

-(b) AGENCY may, from time to time, elect to establish the rates as provided in Exhibit B hereto at a level that allows CONTRACTOR to collect funds in excess of the amounts that would otherwise be allowed under the Rate Methodology for the purpose of accumulating funds for investment in the CDP or such other purposes as to which CONTRACTOR and AGENCY may agree.
-In order to accomplish the collection of such funds, AGENCY may establish the rates at a level that is projected to produce a particular amount of excess revenue.
-Intentionally Over Collected Revenues (“IOCR”) means ninety nine per cent (99%) of the amount of CONTRACTOR’s projected revenue in the Rate Model that exceeds the revenue that would otherwise be allowable under the Rate Model to CONTRACTOR.
+(b) AGENCY may, from time to time, elect to establish the Rates as provided in Exhibit B hereto at a level that allows CONTRACTOR to collect funds in excess of the amounts that would otherwise be allowed under the Rate Methodology for the purpose of accumulating funds for investment in the CDP or such other purposes as to which CONTRACTOR and AGENCY may agree.
+In order to accomplish the collection of such funds, AGENCY may establish the Rates at a level that is projected to produce a particular amount of excess revenue, or IOCR.
 IOCR shall be established as a percentage of revenue, excluding materials revenue.

-(c) To the extent that CONTRACTOR earns revenue that is greater than or less than the revenues, including IOCR, such excess revenues or revenue shortfalls shall not be included in the calculation of IOCR.
+(c) To the extent that CONTRACTOR earns revenue that is greater than or less than the revenues projected, including IOCR, such excess revenues or revenue shortfalls shall not be included in the calculation of IOCR.

-(d) IOCR is projected to occur from and after July 1, 2007.
-There is no IOCR from periods prior to January 1, 2007.
-IOCR is not part of Total Revenues defined in Exhibit B, Section III.
-Projected IOCR, if any, will be calculated at the time that rates are set for an Operating Period (July 1 through June 30) under the Rate Model and CONTRACTOR shall deposit one fourth of such projected IOCR amount quarterly into an account to be held separately in accordance with Section 18.3(l).
+(d) IOCR is not part of Total Revenues defined in Exhibit B, Section III.
+Projected IOCR, if any, will be calculated at the time that Rates are set for an Operating Period (July 1 through June 30) under the Rate Methodology and CONTRACTOR shall deposit one fourth of such projected IOCR amount quarterly into an account to be held separately in accordance with Section 18.3(l).
 At the end of each annual Operating Period, CONTRACTOR shall calculate the actual amount of IOCR and increase or decrease the amount theretofore deposited into such account to reflect the actual IOCR for the operating period.